-Stay home and isolate from others for 5 days from symptom onset or test date if asymptomatic (symptom onset/test date is considered Day 0).
+If you test positive, stay home and isolate from others for five days from symptom onset or test date if asymptomatic (symptom onset/test date is considered Day 0).

-After 5 full days in home isolation, wear a well-fitted mask indoors and outdoors when around others for an additional 5 days.
+After five full days in home isolation, wear a well-fitted mask indoors and outdoors when around others for an additional five days.
 Do not go to places where you are unable to wear a mask.

-Follow this guidance from the Kansas Department of Health and Environment (see page 2 for general population guidance).
+Follow this guidance from the Kansas Department of Health and Environment (see page two for general population guidance).